 You get the idea.

 On the other hand, the trouble in B2C keyword research is the usually high search volume of keywords in the niche.
-Therefore, the challenge for B2C companies is finding keywords that are not too saturated, but still, have a decent flow of traffic that could be converted to leads in your site.
+Therefore, the challenge for B2C companies is finding keywords that are not too saturated but still have a decent flow of traffic that could be converted to leads on your site.

 Because the market for B2B and B2C brands hang out in different spots online, each type also uses different strategies for promotion and link building.